Universal approximation of symmetric and anti-symmetric functions: Introduction

-The universal approximations of symmetric functions was partially studied in~\cite{Zaheer2017deepset}.
+The universal approximations of symmetric functions were partially studied in~\cite{Zaheer2017deepset}.
 However, as will be illustrated in Section~\ref{sec:sym1}, the proof of \cite{Zaheer2017deepset} only holds for the case when $d=1$.
 Moreover, there is no error estimation provided for the proposed approximation.
 The more recent work~\cite{Sannai2019universal} considered the universal approximation of permutation invariant functions and equivariant mappings for $d=1$ as well.
+The work \cite{Sannai2019improved} gives a generalization bound that is improved by a factor of $\sqrt{N!}$ with the introduction of the quotient feature space, but the result only applies for $d=1$.
 By respecting the permutation symmetry, the resulting neural network involves much fewer parameters than the corresponding dense neural networks.
-Similarly, when $d=1$ any anti-symmetric polynomial can be factorized as the product of a Vandermonde determinant and a totally symmetric polynomial.
+The recent works~\cite{dusson2019atomic,bachmayr2021polynomial} on polynomial approximation of symmetric functions display a reduction of the curse of dimensionality when the target function has low-order many-body expansions or sparse polynomial approximates.
+The work~\cite{zweig2020functional} studies learning symmetric functions from a different perspective by treating symmetric functions (of any size) as functions over probability measures.
+But such a setting is not always applicable to practical problems.
+Similar to the case of symmetric functions, when $d=1$, any anti-symmetric polynomial can be factorized as the product of a Vandermonde determinant and a totally symmetric polynomial.
 Such a universal representation has been known since Cauchy \cite{Cauchy:1815}.
-However, to our knowledge there is no such simple factorization for $d>1$ to guide the design of neural network architecture.
+However, to our knowledge there is no such simple factorization for $d>1$.
+For $d>1$, the FermiNet \cite{pfau2020abinitio} achieves good numerical results by using a linear combination of generalized Slater Determinants, and \cite[Theorem 14]{Hutter2020representing} shows the universality of the FermiNet Ansatz again based on a global lexicographic ordering for $d>1$.